Last updated on April 3rd, 2023 at 12:53 pm

 It is also sometimes handy to travel with a small can of DOOM (insecticide) that you can spray around before you go to bed.

-To keep track of all those amazing things you’ll be doing.
+Notepads are good for keeping track of all those amazing things you’ll be doing.
 Or you can just use the notes on your phone.